mighty-gerbils/gerbil/README.md

 # Installation
 ## Source Code
 The source code for Gerbil is hosted on [Github](https://github.com/vyzo/gerbil).
-You can obtain the source tree directly in the command line by checking out the sources:
+You can obtain the source tree directly in the command line by cloning the repository:
 ```
 $ git clone https://github.com/vyzo/gerbil.git
 ```